openhab/openhab-website/blog/2025-12-22-openhab-5-1-release.md

 The Python Scripting add-on has made a major step forward:

-- GraalVM has been updated and is now shared between [JavaScript Scripting](/addons/automation/jsscripting/), [Home Assistant](/addons/bindings/homeassistant/), and [Python Scripting](/addons/automation/pythonscripting/).
+- GraalVM has been updated, now supporting Python 3.12, and is now shared between [JavaScript Scripting](/addons/automation/jsscripting/), [Home Assistant](/addons/bindings/homeassistant/), and [Python Scripting](/addons/automation/pythonscripting/).
 - The helper libraries have been updated to the latest version.
 - Support for virtual environments (VEnv) and native modules has been implemented.
 - Console commands for the Karaf console have been added, including access to an interactive Python console.